-- Do one of the following: - In the Directory Manager tree pane, right-click the Group and click Delete. - In the Directory Manager tree pane, click the Group, and then click Delete at the bottom of the editing pane. - In the Directory Manager tree pane, click the Groups node, and then right-click the Group in the list in the editing pane and click Delete.
+- In the Directory Manager tree pane, right-click the Group and click Delete. - In the Directory Manager tree pane, click the Group, and then click Delete at the bottom of the editing pane. - In the Directory Manager tree pane, click the Groups node, and then right-click the Group in the list in the editing pane and click Delete.